AdelKaced/projec2-eaTogether/README.md

 EatTogether was build with a team of 5 students, it was my first project using React.
-EatTogether is a website which allow people to organise a nice dinner .
+EatTogether is a website which allow people to organize a nice dinner .
 If you are a host you can send invitation with meal you want to share .
 As a guest you can find host arround you :) .